SimonWahlin/TDSwe2016/Lab3-ARM-Templates.md

 20. Configure DC01Nic with the static IPAddress defined in variable DC01PrivateIPAddress
 21. In the properties for the AdLabNet VNET, add a property called dhcpOptions and within it configure the list of dnsServers to contain the IP in variable DC01PrivateIPAddress as well as "8.8.8.8".
 22. In Solution Explorer, right click your project and choose Deploy -> New…
-23. Log in with the LiveID associated with your AzurePass, fill in all the fields, check "Validate Only" and click OK
+23. Log in with the LiveID associated with your AzurePass, select the subcription with your AzurePass, select the resource group "AzureLab-RG" created in the previous lab.
+Check "Validate Only" and click OK
 24. Leave the parameters as-is and enter a password when requested.
 25. The deployment will fail, probably telling you that the storage account name is invalid.
-Update the storage account name variable to only use "adlabstor" instead of "adlabstorage".
+Update the storage account name variable to only use "dcstorage" instead of "azurelabstorage".
 26. Run the validation again.
 This time using the same deployment as last time but don't forget to check the validate only checkbox.
 27. Fix any new errors that were found.
 28. Once the template validates, go ahead and deploy it to Azure.